PaddlePaddle/Paddle/doc/design/switch_kernel.md

 };
 ```

-- The `place_` is a descriptor of the device, such as CPUPlace, CUDAPlace.
+- The `place_` is a descriptor of the device, e.g., CPUPlace, CUDAPlace.

 - The `data_type_` is the data type that this kernel performs on, e.g., `FP32`, `INT64`.
 Note that one kernel may have inputs with different data types.
 However, it will be a major `data_type`.
 For example, the `cross_entropy` takes `int64` as it label, and `double`/`float` as its input logit and output cost.
 The major `data_type` of `cross_entropy` is `float` or `double`.